universal-ember/ember-primitives/docs-app/public/docs/3-components/form.md

 # Forms

 There are (at least) two ways to create forms.
 Here are:
-- a light wrapper that has automatic two-way binding without wiring anything up
+- a light wrapper that has automatic two-way binding without wiring anything up (what is implemented here)
-- a controlled form which focuses on managing data, and is good for building design systems
+- a controlled form which focuses on managing data, and is good for building design systems ([see here](https://github.com/universal-ember/dev/issues/2))

-## Light Forms

 This type of form is a thin, almost invisible, wrapper around the [native `<form>`][mdn-form].